-I have been seeing a trend in new navigation on top sites out there.
+I have been seeing a trekinlane-productions2n on top sites out there.
 I have heard this suggested from friends and colleagues who are graphic designers.

 Maybe there is another term out there, but for now I am calling it the Mega Dropdown Navigation.

 I have seen on top sites such as www.npr.org (new redesign), www.whitehouse.gov, and www.nbc.com to name a few.

 It provides a new way of getting at large volumes of data broken down in separate sections and categories.kinlane-productions2

 I am still skeptical regarding its usage, but at first glance I like much more than old school DHTML menus or hefty left hand navigation.

 Just in the three examples I am giving I see different implementations.